aframson/leafjs/README.md

 development?

-Enter Leaf.
-Leaf is a Server-side  framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
+Leaf is a Server-side  framework highly focused on providing the best performance experience with the least overhead and a powerful plugin architecture.
 It is inspired by Nodejs , Express , Socket.io , Mysql ,MongoDB and as far as we know, it is Realtime Server Framework

 ## The Abstracted Realtime & REST API Server Framework